caocao0525/ChromBERT/README.md

 <!--(chrombert) $ conda install pytorch torchvision cudatoolkit=11.7 -c pytorch-->

 #### 2-3.
 Install `chrombertutils` package
-The `css_utility` package is essential for data preprocessing and downstream analysis related to Chromatin State Sequences.
+The `chrombertutils` package is essential for data preprocessing and downstream analysis related to Chromatin State Sequences.
 Follow these steps to install the package:

 ```bash
 (chrombert)$ cd chrombertutils